[click an image to view photo show]

 WHAT TO LEAVE HOME: Because this is a Boy Scout property, alcohol is not permitted.
 Pets are not permitted.
 Tobacco use must only occur in your car in the parking lot.
 Noisy devices (stereos, etc) are discouraged.
 Fireworks and firearms are strictly prohibited.
 RVs cannot be accommodated.
 ATVs are not permitted.

 COST: You can choose to bring your own food and eat in your campsite, or eat meals provided by the camp in the dining hall:

 Food Provided: $59 per person for the weekend

 Pro-rating of meals or fees is not available.
 Full fee due at time of registration; 75% refund for cancellations before May 15th.
-See the Memorial Weekend Family Camp Guide for details on refund and payment policies.
+See the Memorial Weekend Family Camp Guide (Coming Soon!) for details on refund and payment policies.

 MENU: Campers paying for food will enjoy meals in the dining hall.
 Planned menu items are listed in the Memorial Weekend Family Camp Guide.

 REQUIREMENTS: Participating families must have at least one child in Cub Scouting.
 Families register as families (parents and children), not as a pack or den.
 Children must be accompanied by at least one of their own legal parents or guardians.
 Boys of Scouting age must be registered; families must provide personal insurance.

 HOW TO REGISTER: Register HERE.
 There is a capacity of 225 persons, so register early to be assured of space.
 If the event fills, a wait-list will be maintained in case of cancellations.